How Happy Are The Flowers (Series 2)

 1. What ?

-The artist is using a plantwave midi and audio interface to detects slight electrical variations in a plant via two electrodes placed on the leaves.
+The artist is using a Plantwave device to detects slight electrical variations in a plant via two electrodes placed on the leaves.
 These variations are graphed as a wave, which creates an interesting biorhythm of sound.
-She then translates the graph wave into subtle lines, mark making by using different techniques such as pouring, dripping and splashing onto canvas.
-These variations of techniques, sometimes has gravity combined to let the paint flows and make the marking by itself as you could see a subtle of graph waves like the nature of sounds themselves.
+She then convert the sound into colors using a sound and color device.
+Later, she translates the idea of graph wave into subtle lines, mark making by using different techniques such as pouring, dripping, and splashing onto canvas.
+These variations of techniques sometimes has gravity combined to let the paint flows and make the marking by itself as you could see a subtle of graph waves like the nature of sounds themselves.